Healing the Homelessness Crisis

 Simplify the Process of Building and Finding Housing

 - Manage oversight and coordination better between the eleven agencies that touch housing and our hundreds of homeless service providers: A Yang administration will achieve greater coordination through requiring homelessness agencies, such as DHS to report to the same Deputy Mayor as housing agencies, such as HPD to ensure that these vital agencies are working in coordination toward mutual goals.
 Currently, no agency has the simple mandate to make sure that individuals stay housed.
 Through steady management, adhering to data-driven metrics, coordinated partnerships and accountability standards, Andrew Yang will make this goal the explicit mission of DHS.
 We must also bring a suite of city services to New Yorkers; wherever they are.
 Therefore all of our field offices will have services available to connect New Yorkers to jobs, housing vouchers, childcare and more.
 For example, if a person is visiting his or her ACS caseworker, they should also be able to gain assistance on applying for housing vouchers.
 These “one-stop-shops” will reduce bureaucracy and create effective experiences when navigating city services.
 Likewise, a Yang administration would establish a Clients Advisory Board under DHS made up of at least 40 shelter residents that span family shelters, single adults.
-This CAB would be required to meet with the DHS executive staff on a monthly basis.
+DHS executive staff would be required to meet with this CAB on a monthly basis.

 Protecting Tenants and Keeping Families in Their Homes